 What does a full day schedule consist of?

-These students enjoy lunch, nap time, afternoon play time with their preschool teachers, snack time and a different afternoon enrichment class each day.
+Students enjoy lunch, rest time, afternoon play time including recess on the nature playground, snack and an afternoon arts enrichment class each day.

 My child doesn’t nap.
 Does full day require a nap?